Obfuscated Quantum and Post-Quantum Cryptography: System Model

 The length of the PSK, of course, will dictate the complexity of the overall configuration settings.
 An important parameter is $N_{obs}$, the number of bits available for obfuscation.
 Regarding the instruction sequence (IS), this will allow for up to $2^{N_{obs}}$ independent IS possibilities.
 There are several methods for the system to decide on the different forms of the IS.
 They can be set \emph{a priori} between Alice and Bob in a secured environment (the same environment in which the PSK is set).
 However, this does not offer dynamic behaviour (re-adjustment of the configuration settings in the field), instead necessitating a permanent fix of the settings for a pair of devices.
 In contrast, Bob (the data sender in our system) could encrypt all aspects of the configuration settings in an encrypted message to Alice.
 This allows for the maximum flexibility and maximum dynamic behaviour, since no configuration settings are pre-set by Alice or Bob (but this will normally allow for less than $2^{N_{obs}}$ configurations to be used).
 A third possibility is that an \emph{a priori} look-up table could be set and made publicly available where the configuration settings are preset and linked to a unique label (identifier), this label being then encrypted and sent from Bob to Alice.
 For clarity of exposition, in the following we assume the latter mode of operation to be the case.
 This chosen operation offers the possibility of dynamic behaviour, albeit from a set of prearranged settings.
 So that not all the obfuscation key is consumed in one cycle, we set a new length, $\hat{N}_{obs}\ll N_{obs}$, and consume only $\hat{N}_{obs}$ of key bits per cycle (per one use of the look-up table).

 In general, the IS could contain any information related to the configuration, such as the parameters for any protocol, and instructions on how to encrypt/decrypt time tag information.
 However, for clarity, we discuss in detail a specific implementation of the generic framework provided in Fig.~\ref{fig:key_protocol}.
 In this specific implementation, we assume that the IS is constructed only from the three underlying primitives (with set parameters) and that the time tag information (and other classical communications associated with QKD reconciliation) are encrypted only using AES.
 Our specific implementation, shown in Fig.~\ref{QKD_PQC_system_flow}, possesses two sets of keys.
 The first set of keys, namely, $k^{psk}_{\text{auth}}$, $k^{psk}_{\text{AES}}$, $k^{psk}_{\pi}$, are used for the authentication in QKD reconciliation, AES encryption of classical data communicated and the derivation of the encrypted identifier of IS, respectively.
 Note that the encrypted identifier is denoted by $\pi$, and OTP encryption is used to encrypt the identifier.
-The IS can be written as $(\xi_1,\xi_2,\cdots\xi_n)$, where $\xi_i \in \{\text{OTP, AES, PQ}_{\text{Enc}}\}$ and $i = (1,2,\cdots,n)$, where $n$ is the number of encryption-decryption protocols to be applied to the data (the data is the actual message $M$ communicated from Bob to Alice that the entire system is set up to protect).
-The second set of keys, denoted by $k_{\xi_i}$, is used by the encryption protocols ($\xi_i$), and if the decryption protocol is used then the corresponding decryption keys are represented by $\bar k_{\bar \xi_i}$, where $\bar\xi_i \in \{\text{OTP, AES, PQ}_{\text{Dec}}\}$ are the corresponding decryption protocols.